pankoza2-pl/WinLocker/README.md

-RUS: С целью ознакомления!!! Пароль 123

-ENG: For the purpose of acquaintance!!!
+For the purpose of acquaintance!!!
 Password 123